microsoft/botframework-components/generators/generator-bot-core-language/generators/app/templates/README.md

 # Welcome to your new bot

-This Bot Project was created using the Conversational Core template, and contains support for a base set of conversational flows.
+This bot project was created using the Core Bot with Azure Language Understanding template, and contains support for a base set of conversational flows.

 ## Next steps